scramlo/programmer-devotional/README.md

   * Single Takeaway
   * Prayer
 ### Devotional Body
 Consistency among the devotionals can be achieved by implementing a common format.
-Please, to the best of your ability write your devotional body according to the following pattern:
+Please, to the best of your ability write your devotional body according to the following pattern.:

 > 1. Hook: An excellent lead and a compelling anecdote will grab and hold (hook) the reader’s attention.
 > 2. Book: Point them to the wisdom of the Bible (book).
 > 3. Look: Offer some unique way of seeing (look) how the Bible relates to his or her needs.
 > 4. Took: Finally, provide takeaway (took) value.

+These four sections should not be denoted or parsed, they are a general guideline to create consistency.
 ## External Resources
 * [How to Write a Devotional](https://www.jerryjenkins.com/how-to-write-a-devotional/)